 1. Use courier font in size 12.

 What payment methods do you accept?
-We accept checks, money orders, Visa, Mastercard, American Express, and Discover.
-If you would like to pay via PayPal, please contact us and we'll send out a PayPal money request.
+We accept checks, money orders, Visa, Mastercard, American Express, Paypal and Discover.

 How can I contact you?
 You can visit our contact page for a variety of ways to get ahold of us.